-In response, states are starting to implement their own individual mandates to control healthcare costs.
-New Jersey and the District of Columbia are the first to enact state-level ACA reporting, with more on the way.
+In response, states have begun implementing their own individual mandates to control healthcare costs.
+Rhode Island, New Jersey, the District of Columbia and California have enacted state-level ACA reporting, with more on the way.
 This development leaves employers needing to monitor state-level ACA developments like they do for state and local tax withholding regulations today.

 New Jersey’s individual mandate law took effect on January 1, 2019.
 Like the original ACA mandate, it requires that everyone in the state maintain qualifying coverage (officially known as minimum essential coverage) or face a tax penalty.
 For adults, the penalty started at either $695 or 2.5% of annual income, whichever is higher.

-- Submitting these forms through the MFT Secure Services in a file based on the IRS XML schemas, paper filing will not be accepted.
+- Submitting 1095 forms through the MFT Secure Services in a file based on the IRS XML schemas, paper filing will not be accepted.

 - Deferring to New Jersey’s own forms if those federal forms are ever discontinued.